Note: This article was updated on March 12, 2021 to reflect the postponement of compliance dates issued by the UK Parliament.

 Entry Summary Declarations (ENS)

-HMRC now calls ENS declarations also Safety & Security Import Declarations or S&S import declarations which must be submitted to the UK’s S&S system called ‘S&S GB’ instead of the ICS system applicable in the EU.
+HMRC now calls ENS declarations Safety & Security Import Declarations or S&S import declarations.
+Beginning 1 January 2022, these must be submitted to the UK’s S&S system called ‘S&S GB’ instead of the ICS system applicable in the EU.
 ENS declaration numbers can also be entered in the GVMS to be linked to the relevant import declaration and vehicle/trailer.

 Common Transit Declarations